 Build in Place

-Build in Place – writes Yes/No information into the stud instance parameter if it is build-in-place or is prefabricated together with whole wall frame.
+Build in Place – writes Yes/No information into the joist instance parameter if it is build-in-place or is prefabricated with whole floor frame.
 Later this parameter can be used in schedules or view filters.